 To prove full compliance, this information should be disclosed during the opt-in process, not just in your policies.
 And always, users must be given the choice to opt-out of their data being shared with others

-These three steps will ensure that you are in GDPR compliance as you proceed with your email campaigns.
+These three steps will ensure that you are in GDPR compliance for email marketing campaigns and newsletters.
 Fortunately, you can find help if you want to be certain that you are doing this right.
 Admiral is both a top registered CMP (consent management platform) and has modules to automate the collection of email signups quickly from visitors.
 Request a demo with Admiral to find out more.

 About the author: Alison Lee is an experienced writer and editor with over a decade of professional writing experience.
 Alison serves as Editor-in-chief at Subjecto, a site offering writing, editing, and proofreading instruction and services.
 Alison is passionate about creating great content that educates and inspires.
 Her interests include reading books, collecting records, and traveling the globe.